Contents

 TUI Mode (GDB)

-GDB’s built-in Text User Interface gives you a split-screen terminal experience showing source code, assembly, and registers alongside the command prompt:
+GDB’s built-in Text User Interface gives you a split-screen terminal view.
+You see source code, assembly, and registers next to the command prompt:

 (gdb) tui enable

-Use layout src for source code, layout asm for assembly, layout split for both, and layout regs to add a register window.
-Press Ctrl+X A to toggle TUI mode on and off.
-This is particularly useful on remote servers where you can’t run a GUI debugger.
+Use layout src for source code, layout asm for assembly, layout split for both, and layout regs to add a register pane.
+Press Ctrl+X A to flip TUI mode on and off.
+This shines on remote servers where you can’t run a GUI debugger.

 GDB TUI mode showing source code in the top pane with current execution line highlighted